April 14, 2026

 How purchase orders and contracts work together

 POs and contracts often work best when used together.
 A contract sets the overall terms of your relationship with a vendor, while individual POs document the specific products, quantities, and delivery dates you need at a given time.
-This structure allows your business to manage risk through the contract while keeping day-to-day purchasing efficient.
+This structure lets you manage risk through the contract while keeping day-to-day purchasing efficient.

 Master agreements and release orders